Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Experiments

-Note that in the above examples we take all the nonzero coefficients in $\B\beta^*$ to have the same magnitude -- we do this to clearly understand how our proposed estimator regulates the overfitting behavior of best-subsets and compares with estimators such as ridge regression and the Lasso, as the SNR is varied.
-In our simulations, we also take different values of $\rho$ and $n,p$.
+In the above examples all the nonzero coefficients in $\B\beta^*$ have the same magnitude.
+We focus on this setting to get a clear understanding of how our proposed estimator regulates the overfitting behavior of best-subsets and compares with estimators such as ridge regression and the Lasso, as the SNR is varied.
+In our simulations, we also vary the values of~$\rho,n$ and~$p$.

-We conduct the comparison across the following methods\footnote{We did not compare against the relaxed Lasso method, which was featured prominently in~\cite{hastie2017extended}, as the aforementioned paper was announced during the final stages of preparing our manuscript.}: